remoteintech/remote-jobs/company-profiles/buffer.md

 ## Office Locations

-No physical office, recently sold HQ and all employess with remotely.
+No physical office, recently sold HQ and all employees work remotely.

 ## How to apply